 - poor quality wood or metal or other construction materials;

-- improper attachment to the house or office- of apartment building; or
+- improper attachment to the house or office- of an apartment building; or

 Water damage can significantly affect these structures.
 Water can cause rot and “dry rot” which weakens the strength of boards.
-It can also cause metal to rust.
+It can also cause the metal to rust.
 As metal rusts, it loses its structural integrity over time.

 Water can also cause damage to the structures and beams that support decks and balconies.
 Without the necessary support, collapse is almost inevitable, and it will lead to serious injury or even death.